dill/mixpaper/dryad/README_harbourporpoise.txt

 Survey details
 ==============

-Survey design and protocol are detailed in Williams et al 2007.
+Survey design and protocol are detailed in Thomas et al 2007.
 Multi-species small boat surveys were conducted along the coastline of British Columbia, Canada during the summers of 2004 and 2005.

 Data format